AI chatbot GDPR and EU AI Act compliance guide Germany

 What This Means Practically

 For most companies, chatbot compliance is straightforward: add clear AI disclosure, update your privacy policy, and involve the works council for employee-facing bots.
-The August 2025 transparency deadline is approaching—don’t wait.
+The August 2025 transparency deadline has passed—if you haven’t updated your chatbot disclosures, you’re already non-compliant.

 How Compound Law Helps